amsardesai/koa-resource-routes/examples/users-and-events/README.md

 # Example

-This example is a simple API server with a RESTful interface for users and events, where events contain photos.
-It has the following routes:

-* `GET /v1/users/:userId` - Return a specific user given an ID
+This example demonstrates how to use `koa-resource-routes` in a modular way with the new [ES6 Module Syntax](http://www.2ality.com/2014/09/es6-modules-final.html).
+It consists of users, events, and photos in events.
+This example shows how to implement the following routes:

+Users:

 * `POST /v1/users` - Create a new user
 * `PUT /v1/users` - Update a user
+* `GET /v1/users/:userId` - Return a specific user given an ID

+Events:

 * `GET /v1/events` - Return a list of events
+* `POST /v1/events` - Create a new event
 * `GET /v1/events/:eventId` - Return a specific event given an ID
-* `POST /v1/events` - Create a new event
-* `PUT /v1/events` - Update an event
+* `PUT /v1/events/:eventId` - Update an event
 * `DELETE /v1/events/:eventId` - Delete an event

+Photos:

 * `POST /v1/events/:eventId/photos` - Create a photo for an event